 Stars from their homes in Malibu, experts on five continents, reporters down the street or across the country, and viewers anywhere joining the conversation, all connecting by smartphone, laptop or other IP video device.
 The VCC enables callers to be on the air from where-ever they are: At home, in a stadium, in a car, boat, airplane or bicycle.

 The global growth of video smartphones is inexorable.
 Each can transmit and receive video.
 Each caller is a video crew in her/himself.
 And each caller—where reporter, expert, star, personality, or the rest of us, can be an important part of what VCC calls “Video Caller Television”.
 This is the first new genre of content in a generation (since reality shows in the ‘90s).
 Subjects can be broad, or targeted at a specific platform or distribution niche.
 Topics are unlimited.
 Programs are defined by the creativity of the producers, and a platform’s need for always new, always original content with fresh faces.
 And, unlike conventional TV remote production, every one of the caller-participants can see each other and the host to enable game playing (dating game, anyone), live descriptions over other video, and truly conversational communications.

 No show produces itself, and Video Caller shows are no exception.
 You still need to make sure you have subjects, host content, video and still inserts as needed, and, if desired, experts, stars, and others to set the tone of your show.

-While other approaches warn that call-outs are the only way to protect air, with VCC’s patented Caller Acquisition Technology CAT(R) and Caller QueueTM tools, anybody, anywhere in the world can call, but is physically blocked from air until approved by a call screener who is looking for the 4Cs: a good Connection, Content appropriate for the show, caller Coherence, and Clothing.
+While other approaches warn that call-outs are the only way to protect air, with VCC’s patented Caller Acquisition Technology CAT(R) and Caller QueueTM tools, anybody, anywhere in the world can call, but is physically blocked from air until approved by a call producer who is looking for the 4Cs: a good Connection, Content appropriate for the show, caller Coherence, and Clothing.